-They are well suited to keeping captivity but not easily obtained as they are banned from being exported by Madagascan authorities and they are not widely bred in captivity.
+They are well suited to keeping in captivity, but not easily obtained as they are banned from being exported by Madagascan authorities, and they are not widely bred in captivity.
 They are also on the endangered list due to their habitat, sadly, being destroyed by mining and logging.

 9. Parson’s Chameleon

 While certainly not the most colorful of species it’s certainly the largest measuring at a huge 68 centimeters long from nose to tail!
 It lives on yep, you guessed it, Madagascar in eastern and northern forested areas of it.
 It is named after the British physician, James Parsons.

 I’ve included it on this list as I think it has beautiful shadings of blues and yellows that change to greens and purple patches.